Benjamin Henry Latrobe: Influences

 While studying in Germany, Latrobe was mentored by Baron Karl von Schachmann, a classical scholar interested in art and collecting.
-Around 1783, Latrobe made the decision to become an architect, a decision influenced by the baron.
+Around 1783, Latrobe made the decision to become an architect, a decision influenced by the Baron.
 While Latrobe was in Germany, a new architectural movement, led by Carl Gotthard Langhans and others, was emerging with return to more Classical or Vitruvian designs.

 In 1784, Latrobe set off on a Grand Tour around Europe, visiting Paris where the Panthéon, a church dedicated to St. Genevieve, was nearing completion.
 The Panthéon in Paris, designed by Jacques Germain Soufflot and Jean-Baptiste Rondelet, represented an early example of Neoclassicism.
 At that time, Claude Nicolas Ledoux was designing numerous houses in France, in Neoclassical style.
-Latrobe also visited Rome, where he was impressed by the Roman Pantheon and other ancient structures with Greek influence.
+Latrobe also visited Rome, where he was impressed by the Pantheon and other ancient structures with Greek influence.
 Influential architects in Britain, at the time when Latrobe returned in 1784, adhered to a number of different styles.
-Sir William Chambers was at the forefront, designing in Palladianism style, while Chambers' rival, Robert Adam's designs had Roman influence, in a style known as Adam style.
+Sir William Chambers was at the forefront, designing in Palladian style, while Chambers' rival, Robert Adam's designs had Roman influence, in a style known as Adam style.
 Latrobe was not interested in either the Palladian nor Adam style, but Neoclassicalism also was being introduced to Great Britain at the time by George Dance the Younger.
 Other British architects, including John Soane and Henry Holland, also designed in the Neoclassical style while Latrobe was in London.

 During his European tour, Latrobe gathered ideas on how American cities should be designed.
-He suggested city blocks be laid out as thin rectangles, with the long side of the blocks oriented east-west so that as many houses as possible could face south.
+He suggested city blocks be laid out as thin rectangles, with the long side of the blocks oriented east–west so that as many houses as possible could face south.
 For a city to succeed, he thought it needed to be established only in places with good prospects for commerce and industrial growth, and with a good water supply.

 Public health was another key consideration of Latrobe, who believed that the eastern shores of rivers were unhealthy, due to prevailing direction of the wind, and recommended cities be built on the western shores of rivers.